Do you want to know more about our Fire Chief?

 How do I join the fire department?
 Congratulations for thinking about volunteering!
 See our Volunteering page for information on volunteering to become a firefighter or member of the auxiliary.

 How can I get rid of branches and other organic debris resulting from fire mitigation on my property?
 There are several options for removing such debris, known as slash.
 Many of the companies which provide fire mitigation services also provide for the removal or chipping of slash.
 Chips may not be larger than 2 inches, and will decompose back into the soil most effectively if they're less than 1 inch.
-Slash may also be removed to the Larimer County landfill or taken to a business such as Slash Solutions on North County Road 73C for disposal.
+Slash may also be removed to the Larimer County landfill or or taken to the Crystal Lakes Association slash disposal site on North County Road 73C.

 Where do I find fire pit specifications?
 The Crystal Lakes Road & Recreation Association (CLRRA) sets and supervises fire pit requirements for the Crystal Lakes area.
 For specifications and inspections, contact the CLRRA through the Crystal Lakes website or by calling the office at (970) 881-2250.